 How To Make Photos That Show Good Taste

-Now I’m a huge proponent of this tool in our craft, but there’s just so much post processing horribilis out there that there’s no wonder some of the old timers kick up a stink.
+Now I’m a huge proponent of this type of photography, but there’s just so much post processing horribilis online that there’s no wonder some of the old timers kick up a stink.

 It's critical that the image serves the needs of the maker and the audience, rather than becoming a vehicle that advertises the technique or software employed to create the image.